PubInv/ferrofluidcheckvalve/README.md

-# ferrofluidcheckvalve
+# A Passive Ferrofluid Check Valve

-This is an attempt to build a *passive* ferrofluid one-way valve.
+This repo describes a *passive* ferrofluid one-way valve.
-If this could be accomplished, it would be much easier to make a pump-on-a-chip.
+This invention is apparently novel and should be quite important for making it easier to fabricate lab-on-a-chip applications, because it has no moving parts, and is completely passive.

+# A Humorous History
-My previous attempts to do this were deeply flawed (see below).
+Our previous attempts to do this were deeply flawed (see below).

-I am now attempting to build a (very simple) physics simulation of planar ferrofluid to test out some additional ideas before 3D printing.
-This was inspired by a Public Invention volunteer who did the initial CAD design of my previous thoughs, causing me to realize I had not thought deeply enough about the problem.
+When public invention volunteer Veronica Stuckey agreed to work on this project, she invigorated the design effort.
+I wrote a quick (3-day) simulation using particles in a magnetic field, which gave me some rough guidance.
+This allowed me to design an asymmetric chamber which I thought might work.
+Veronica immediately tested it, and it worked---but in the opposite direction from the way that I thought it would work!
+That is, my theory of why the inlet would have low cracking pressure and the outlet sustain high pressure was completely and perfectly backwards.
+However, this meant that despite this error, we had succeeded in creating a functional ferrofluid valve with no moving parts!
+-- Robert L. Read

+# The Successful Valve

+The current valve is describe in [the paper](https://github.com/PubInv/ferrofluidcheckvalve/blob/master/doc/journal-1.2/asme2ej.pdf) in this repo that we will submit to an open access journal soon.
+Like all Public Invention inventions, we do not seek patents, and you are free to use this design under the CERN Strong Reciprocal License [(CERN-OHL-S-2.0)](https://ohwr.org/cern_ohl_s_v2.txt).

-# Current Idea
+# Initial Sketch Idea

 ![Ferrofluid Check Valve Idea #2](https://user-images.githubusercontent.com/5296671/132899305-987c92eb-7473-424c-9d72-bdc92220f689.png)